valeriia-styfurak/EventBooster/README.md

 - **Theme Toggle**: Option to switch between light and dark themes.
 - **Navigation**: Easy scrolling to the top of the page and navigation to the home page via the logo.

+## Responsive Design

+The web application is fully responsive, ensuring a seamless user experience across various devices.
+It incorporates the following breakpoints:

+- **Mobile**: 320px
+- **Tablet**: 768px
+- **Desktop**: 1280px

+This responsive design approach ensures that the site is accessible and user-friendly on a wide range of devices, from mobile phones to desktop computers.

 ## Technology Stack

 - **Frontend**: HTML, CSS, SASS, JavaScript